 What have you learned and discovered about yourself?
 What have you learned from the rejection experience?
-What opportunities can you now see that perhaps have not been able to see before?
+What opportunities can you now see that perhaps you weren’t able to see before?
 When you feel ready to step forward again, will you go in the same direction again or will you pivot?
 Might you do things differently this time?

 Rejection can, in fact, be a glorious unveiling of new possibilities.

 When you get the defining negative answer, the yearning for that thing you so strongly desired somehow becomes stronger.
 The reality, however, is that nothing specific changed about the person you longed to date.
 The job description or remuneration package remained the same whether you were the chosen candidate or someone else was.
-However in your mind and heart, you, for some reason, feel a greater sense of loss.
+However, in your mind and heart, you feel a greater sense of loss.

 Can you recognize if you do this?
 If so, ask yourself these two questions:

-- Could I have idolized the situation or person which has now led me to feel such a deep sense of loss, sadness and unworthiness?
-Could I have put the person or opportunity on a pedestal which made the fall of being rejected so much harder on impact?
+- Did I idolize the situation or person which has now led me to feel a sense of loss and unworthiness?

-- Are there negative attributes about the situation that I was not seeing because I was wanting this so badly?
+- Are there negative attributes about the situation that I was not seeing because I wanted this so badly?

 You can grow confidence through being rejected.
 It comes down to proactively reviewing your behavioral patterns and resources and forecasting your recovery strategy should you be in the firing line to take a fall in the future.

 After you have licked your wounds, take time to reflect and look at how you reacted and responded.
 What were your patterns?
 How well were you resourced to handle the fall?
-Did you withdraw and isolate yourself to lick your wounds?
-Was this helpful or might having talked with other close friends or family helped you process the emotional pain faster and more effectively?
-Did you have a plan prepared for the potentiality of experiencing the rejection?
+Did you withdraw and isolate yourself to recover?
+Was this helpful or would talking with close friends or family have helped you?
+Did you have a plan prepared for the potential rejection?

 If you don’t have a plan, develop one.

-When you have plans and strategies in place, overcoming rejection and the fear of it becomes more like cruising over a small speed hump rather than giving up hope completely of walking again after tumbling to base camp from the summit of Mt Everest.
+When you have plans and strategies in place, overcoming rejection and the fear of it becomes more like cruising over a small speed bump rather than giving up hope completely of walking again after tumbling to base camp from the summit of Mt.
+Everest.